ICGC-TCGA-PanCancer/central-decider-client/README.md

 Adam Wright (adam.j.wright82@gmail.com)

 ##Steps to get started:
-1. Obtain password from OICR
+1. Obtain password from OICR, email Adam
-2. Obtain Whitelist of donors or samples from OICR
+2. Obtain Whitelist of donors or samples from OICR, email Christina Yung <Christina.Yung@oicr.on.ca> for a list and see them stored here: https://github.com/ICGC-TCGA-PanCancer/pcawg-operations
-3. Clone repository into desired location
+3. Clone this repository into desired location
 4. Install required packages
 5. Generate INI's through providing generate_ini_files.pl with the desired input through command line flags
 6. Ini files will appear in the ini folder after being generated